fluencelabs/ethdenver-2024/README.md

 ## About Fluence

 [Fluence](https://fluence.network/) is a decentralized serverless compute and infrastructure (DePin) platform.
-With Fluence, developers create Fluence Compute Functions and deploy them to Tier 4 data centers providing provable, decentralized CPU and RAM resources.
-Fluence's on-chain marketplace, built on [IPC](https://www.ipc.space/), facilitates the trustless matching of developers' capacity demand and providers' capacity supply for one, or many, Fluence Compute Functions at a time.
+With Fluence, developers create compute functions and deploy them to Tier 4 data centers providing provable, decentralized CPU and RAM resources.
+The Fluence on-chain marketplace, built on [IPC](https://www.ipc.space/), facilitates the trustless matching of developers' capacity demand and providers' capacity supply for one, or many, Fluence Compute Functions at a time.
 That is, developers not only work with decentralized compute at the application or protocol level but also at the infrastructure level.

 ## Buidl With Fluence

-Fluence Functions is a decentralized, stateless compute service leveraging the Wasm-Wasi runtime without developers having to provision or manage servers.
-Fluence Functions not only follow the serverless paradigm but introduce decentralization at the compute as well as the server level.
-That is, Fluence Functions execute on decentralized physical infrastructure (DePin) enabling the decentralization of applications and protocols from the bottom up.
+Fluence Function is a decentralized, stateless compute service leveraging the Wasm-Wasi runtime without developers having to provision or manage servers.
+Fluence Function not only follow the serverless paradigm but introduce decentralization at the compute as well as the server level.
+That is, Fluence Function execute on decentralized physical infrastructure (DePin) enabling the decentralization of applications and protocols from the bottom up.

 ### Create, Deploy And Execute A Fluence Compute Function -- 5 x USDC 1,000

-Create a Fluence Compute Function of your choice, deploy it to the Fluence testnet and orchestrate it with Fluence Workflow.
-Examine the function locally with the REPL provided by Fluence CLI and orchestrate the distributed function with an Aqua script.
+Create a Fluence Function of your choice, deploy it to the Fluence testnet.
+Examine the function locally with the REPL provided by Fluence CLI and implement an Aqua script to orchestrate your deployed function.
 Use Fluence CLI to execute the Aqua script and capture the response.

 Be one of the first five (5) submitters of a functional and complete solution to be eligible for a bounty.
 Follow the submissions guides provided below **and** add a screenshot of the REPL output for your function and document the captured function response.